 For Vodafone Italy (VfIt), the single network plan means that its fibre-to-the-premises partner Open Fiber will be folded into an entity majority owned by incumbent TIM, and this will be VfIt’s only major fixed-line wholesale option in the country (Vodafonewatch, #174 and #182).

-Less than two weeks ago, VfIt, Sky Italia, and Wind Tre issued a joint statement about the plan, sounding a note of caution and urging the government to ensure that the new network entity remains independent.
-In contrast, Read’s comments in the Politico piece don’t sugar-coat the situation and call on the European Commission to get involved.
+In late-August 2020, VfIt, Sky Italia, and Wind Tre issued a joint statement about the plan, sounding a note of caution and urging the government to ensure that the new network entity remains independent.
+In contrast, Read’s comments in the Politico piece do not sugar-coat the situation and call on the European Commission to get involved.

 Plan for Italy’s single network takes shape

 After protracted and complex efforts, agreements reached at the end of August 2020 between operators, investors, and the government pave the way for the merger of TIM’s fixed-line access network assets and Open Fiber to create a national AccessCo.

 To get to this point after many months of discussion, TIM agreed a deal with Kohlberg Kravis Roberts Infrastructure (KKR) and Fastweb to create a new company called FiberCop.
 TIM will transfer its passive copper and fibre access infrastructure (e.g., ducts) into FiberCop, along with the assets of Flash Fiber, a fibre-to-the-home (FTTH) joint venture of which TIM owns 80% and Fastweb 20%.

 TIM also agreed to sell a 37.5% stake in FiberCop to KKR for €1.8bn (Vodafonewatch, #188).